REAS/studio/README.md

-Documents will be added here.
+More documents will be added here.

-Documentation is Wikified:
+THe documentation is Wikified: https://github.com/REAS/studio/wiki
-https://github.com/REAS/studio/wiki